Filed Date: 2009

 Clearinghouse coding complete

-On November 25, 2008, the LatinoJustice PRLDEF of New York filed a complaint letter with the U.S. Department of Justice Civil Rights Division demanding that the federal government look into the Suffolk County Police Department.
-They alleged that the Department had deprived Latinos equal access to the law, both by failing to adequately investigate crimes committed against Latinos by whites and by discouraging Latinos from seeking assistance from local law enforcement agencies.
+On November 25, 2008, the LatinoJustice PRLDEF of New York filed a complaint letter with the U.S. Department of Justice Civil Rights Division demanding that the federal government look into the Suffolk County Police Department (SCPD).
+They alleged that SCPD had deprived Latinos equal access to the law, both by failing to adequately investigate crimes committed against Latinos by whites and by discouraging Latinos from seeking assistance from local law enforcement agencies.

-Though it made no reference to the complaint letter, on September 1, 2009, the U.S. Department of Justice Civil Rights Division and the U.S. Attorney's Office for the Eastern District of New York initiated a joint investigation of the Suffolk County Police Department, pursuant to the Violent Crime Control and Law Enforcement Act of 1994, 42 U.S.C. § 14141.
+Though it made no reference to the complaint letter, on September 1, 2009, the U.S. Department of Justice Civil Rights Division and the U.S. Attorney's Office for the Eastern District of New York initiated a joint investigation of the SCPD, pursuant to the Violent Crime Control and Law Enforcement Act of 1994, 42 U.S.C. § 14141.
 On September 13, 2011, the United States issued a Technical Assistance Letter which provided preliminary observations, advice and recommendations.
-These recommendations included modifying polices for patrolling and policing in the Latino community, updating reporting polices of the Department's hate crimes unit, revising procedures for misconduct investigations, implementing greater supervision and accountability procedures, providing additional training to officers based on specific outcome markers, and enhancing community outreach programs.
+These recommendations included modifying policies for patrolling and policing in the Latino community, updating reporting policies of the police department's hate crimes unit, revising procedures for misconduct investigations, implementing greater supervision and accountability procedures, providing additional training to officers based on specific outcome markers, and enhancing community outreach programs.

 On January 13, 2014, the parties entered into a settlement agreement.
 The settlement incorporated the recommendations of the Technical Assistance Letter.
 Furthermore, it was agreed that a compliance coordinator would be appointed to coordinate compliance and implementation activity.
-Finally, the County agreed to produce a self-assessment compliance report every six months until the agreement terminated.
-The agreement was set to terminate in three years, but may terminate prior to this if the County maintained substantial compliance with each of the settlement provisions for at least twelve months.
+Finally, SCPD agreed to produce a self-assessment compliance report every six months until the agreement terminated.
+The agreement was set to terminate in three years, but could end sooner if SCPD maintained substantial compliance with each of the settlement provisions for at least twelve months.

 Summary Authors